carpentries-incubator/geospatial-python/workbench/episodes/01-access-data.md

 :::

 :::keypoints
-- "Accessing satellite images via the providers' API enables a more reliable and scalable data retrieval."
+- Accessing satellite images via the providers' API enables a more reliable and scalable data retrieval.
-- "STAC catalogs can be browsed and searched using the same tools and scripts."
+- STAC catalogs can be browsed and searched using the same tools and scripts.
-- "`rioxarray` allows you to open and download remote raster files."
+- `rioxarray` allows you to open and download remote raster files.
 :::